Hannah Hart’s “Hello Harto” Tour

 Lady Saika: We have a lot of cons under our belts, and we see people engaging in the same annoying behaviors time and time again.
 This kind of stuff can range from mildly annoying to con-ruining for the people around you.
 We’ve painstakingly considered the most obnoxious con behaviors we’ve encountered and made you a list of what to do and not do at a convention.

-• Don’t ask for someone’s picture while they are eating or in the bathroom.
+• Do not ask for someone’s picture while they are eating or in the bathroom.

 • Do not stop walking in the middle of hallway or stairwell.
 Move over to the side.